osule/django-bucketlist-application/README.md

 ### Tech

-Bucketlist Track uses a number of open source projects to work properly:
+Bucketlist Tracker uses a number of open source projects to work properly:

 * [Django] - Django makes it easier to build better Web apps more quickly and with less code
 * [Swagger] - The World's Most Popular Framework for APIs